 Instead, she slammed the door in their face and collapsed to the floor.
 The woman buried her head in her knees for a while, weeping.
 Once she was done, she got up to wipe her tears away in the bathroom in an attempt to collect herself.

 Yet again, her reflection was there.
 It was crystal clear now in the mirror, giving her a small scoff as she passed.
 “All you had to do was pass the message along,” it growled.

 She glared at the mirror, feeling her fists clench.
 “What?
 You expect me to put my friends through the same hell?!” she retorted.

 This seemed to please her reflection.

-She was tense, gripping the edge of her sink.
-“I thought you was spam.
+She was tense, gripping the edge of the sink.
+“I thought you were spam.
 I’m sure they would think the same,” she responded.

 Angered, she turned her back and left.